ozgurakan/devopsblog/source/_posts/2013-01-10-cooking-with-chef2.markdown

 }
 ```

 Now create a server with that role.
-I’m using a 512M instance with Ubuntu 12.10:
+I'm using a 512M instance with Ubuntu 12.10:

 	knife rackspace server create -r 'role[startmeup]' --server-name startserver --node-name startserver --image 8a3a9f96-b997-46fd-b7a8-a9e740796ffd --flavor 2